Save up to 25%… Shop Our Birthday Sale Now!

 Fresh Lion's mane mushrooms for cats

-Lion’s Mane, scientifically known as Hericium erinaceus, is a mushroom that has been traditionally used in Eastern medicine for its multiple health benefits, particularly for cognitive function and gut health.
-With increasing interest in natural remedies for pet health, Lion’s Mane has emerged as a key supplement of interest for cat owners, offering potential benefits similar to those found in dogs.
+Lion’s mane, scientifically known as Hericium erinaceus, is a mushroom traditionally used in Eastern medicine for its multiple health benefits, particularly for cognitive function and gut health.
+With increasing interest in natural remedies for pet health, Lion’s mane has emerged as a key supplement of interest for cat owners and dog owners alike.

 Cognitive Benefits of Lion’s Mane for Cats